sgkertsos/predict-house-price/README.md

 * **requirements.gunicorn.txt**.
 All python libraries with their versions, used by the predict service container are stored here.
 * **init.py**.
 This file is used to perform data preparation and cleaning, to split the data into train and test datasets, to train and finally save the model.
 * **predict_service.py** This is the house price prediction web service.
 This service receives all the house features and returns a predicted price for the house.
+* **notebook.ipynb** This is a Jupyter notebook file which was used for model evaluation and model final selection.
+After the best model with its parameters is selected, this model is then used in the application.
 * **README.md**.
 This file.